JohnnyDevv/Analysis-of-unicorn-companies/README.md

 ## Solutions

 The analysis was successfully completed with SQL (Structured Query Language) within the Teradata DBMS (Database Management System).
-Solution files are located in the solutions folder.
+Solution files are located in the solution folder.